-Pepsi and the other brands belonging to the same group were one of the first major fmcg brands to use gay advertising and marketing.
+Pepsi and the other brands belonging to the same group were among the first major fmcg brands to use gay advertising and marketing.

 PepsiCo was one of the first sponsors of PrideVision, a 24-hour gay TV network launched in Canada in 2001.

+Pepsico’s brands Doritos and Lays repeatedly released so-called gay tease commercials.
 All these ads use gay jokes to appeal to a larger audience (because, who does not want to laugh at the gays?).
-However, they were not really aimed at the gay market yet, but Pepsi did enter that arena.
+However, they were not really aimed at the gay market - in fact did more to alienate them - but Pepsi did enter that arena.

 In 2002 Pepsi ran an ad in Australia, where two wrestlers are fighting.
 One gets knocked out, and in his 'dream' sees a Kylie-like fairy who does the Pepsi Challenge with him.
 When he wants to kiss her, he wakes up and is about to kiss his opponent.
 A violent head-butt is the result.
 Complaints from Victoria's gay community resulted in an investigation by the country’s Advertising Standards Bureau, but no action was taken.
 Michael Barnett, who registered the complaint, said the commercial "conveys a somewhat unsubtle message that it's okay to be violent if a guy tries to kiss you if you're male.
 The message it is giving reinforces homophobic attitudes."
 Darren Borg, marketing director of Pepsi Australia, defendeds the ad as “less gender-specific and not about that at all – it’s a competition between two wrestlers.”
 Borg notes that independent local bottlers in Australia had been supportive of the gay community as sponsors of gay events - but not corporate Pepsi, and the commercial in question continued to run.